 – Atul Kohli, the David K.E.
 Bruce Professor of International Affairs in Princeton’s Princeton School of Public and International Affairs

 Rapid Switch contextualizes regional challenges and opportunities associated with decarbonization for planners, policy makers, investors and other stakeholders through publications and assessment reports that:

 The most critical technological and economic bottlenecks and unintended consequences confronting individual sectors and nations in deep decarbonization scenarios.

 The direct and indirect exposures to stranded asset risk and the sectors most susceptible.

 Proposals for technological, market and behavioral innovations and interventions to overcome barriers, resolve bottlenecks and avoid, or compensate for, unintended consequences.

 Insights to guide individual governments toward resolving the most critical bottlenecks.

 Public engagement events to encourage social and behavioral change and inform policy action.

-General and project-specific support are gratefully acknowledged from the following: Andlinger Center Grant for Innovative Research in Energy and the Environment, Princeton University’s Dean for Research Innovation Fund, Global Collaborative Networks Program, and Princeton Institute for International and Regional Studies; William K. Fung ’70 Fund for Global Engagement; David R. Loevner ’76 and Catherine T. Loevner; NRG Energy; Theodora D. ’78 and William H. Walton, III ’74 Research Scientist Fund; Community Energy, ExxonMobil, and PSEG through Princeton E-ffiliates Partnership; BP through the Princeton Environmental Institute’s Carbon Mitigation Initiative; and the Dow Chemical Company through The University of Queensland’s Dow Centre for Sustainable Engineering Innovation.
+General and project-specific support are gratefully acknowledged from the following: Andlinger Center Grant for Innovative Research in Energy and the Environment, Princeton University’s Dean for Research Innovation Fund, Global Collaborative Networks Program, and Princeton Institute for International and Regional Studies; William K. Fung ’70 Fund for Global Engagement; David R. Loevner ’76 and Catherine T. Loevner; NRG Energy; Theodora D. ’78 and William H. Walton, III ’74 Research Scientist Fund; Community Energy, ExxonMobil, and PSEG through Princeton E-ffiliates Partnership; BP through the High Meadows Environmental Institute’s Carbon Mitigation Initiative; and the Dow Chemical Company through The University of Queensland’s Dow Centre for Sustainable Engineering Innovation.